SETU Waterford GAA

-South East Technological University Waterford GAA or SETU Waterford GAA is a GAA club located in the South East Technological University, Waterford, County Waterford, Ireland.
-Its hurling team played in the Fitzgibbon Cup and Waterford Crystal Cup as well as Higher Education Leagues.
-Its football team played in the Sigerson Cup and McGrath Cup as well as Higher Education Leagues.
+South East Technological University Waterford GAA or SETU Waterford GAA is a Gaelic Athletic Association (GAA) club located in the South East Technological University, Waterford, County Waterford, Ireland.
+Its hurling team has played in the Fitzgibbon Cup and Waterford Crystal Cup as well as Higher Education Leagues.
+Its football team has played in the Sigerson Cup and McGrath Cup as well as Higher Education Leagues.
 Its camogie team competed in the Ashbourne Cup.
-The ladies Gaelic football team has competed in the O'Connor Cup.
+The ladies Gaelic football team has previously contested the O'Connor Cup.

 History

 In 1981, SETU Waterford GAA (formerly Waterford IT GAA) consisted of one hurling team playing in Division 3.
-Today, it has sixteen teams competing in twenty-two competitions in the third-level education sector.
-Teams from SETU Waterford GAA have won a total of 71 titles, including: Division 1 Hurling titles, Fitzgibbon Cup trophies, Fresher 1 and Fresher 2 All-Irelands.
-Ashbourne Cup, Purcell Cups, Division 1 Leagues and numerous men's and Ladies Football titles.
-Since its foundation, the club has won at least one major title every year.
-Recent titles include the Fitzgibbon cup in 2003, 2004 and 2006, the Ashbourne cup in 2001, fresher Camogie All-Ireland in 2005, the Division 3 ladies football in 2003, the fresher hurling All-Ireland in 2006 and the fresher hurling and Camogie All-Ireland shield in 2007.
+By 2009, it had sixteen teams competing in twenty-two competitions in the third-level education sector.

+Teams from SETU Waterford GAA have won dozens of titles, including: Division 1 hurling titles, Fitzgibbon Cup trophies, Fresher 1 and Fresher 2 All-Irelands, Ashbourne Cup, Purcell Cups, Division 1 leagues and several other men's and Ladies' football titles.

+Titles won in the 21st century include the Fitzgibbon cup in 2003, 2004 and 2006, the Ashbourne cup in 2001, fresher Camogie All-Ireland in 2005, the Division 3 Ladies football title in 2003, the fresher hurling All-Ireland in 2006 and the fresher hurling and Camogie All-Ireland shield in 2007.